yM4T4/yM4T4/README.md

 ## 💻 ADS Student | Focused on Ciber Security

-🎈 I'm studying ADS and Cyber Security on my own (focus).
-I have experience with **HTML, CSS, C, C#, Linux** and I'm always looking to understand more about programming languages.
+🎈 I'm studying Analysis and Development Systems in college and learning Cyber Security on my own.
+I have experience with HTML, CSS, C, C#, Linux, and I'm always looking to learn more about programming languages.

 ### ⚡ Tech Snapshot